Original piece published 30th June, updated 1st July, again on 2nd and 6th August

-It is unlikely that we will never know whether Hubbard threw the event or not.
-My guess is that he couldn’t have beaten Wenwen even if he’d tried.
+It is unlikely that we will ever know whether Hubbard threw the event or not.
+My guess is that he couldn’t have beaten Wenwen- or any of the other medal winners- even if he’d tried.
 It’s not that important in the bigger picture, except to the athletes involved.
 He was never tipped to make a clear win.
+And it’s not really the point.
 What is really important is that unless we can knock this gender nonsense on the head, this really is the beginning of the end for women’s sports.

 There is hope on the horizon in that the International Olympic Committee plans to release new guidelines for trans-identifed athletes within the next two months, after admitting current guidelines are not fit for purpose.

 A few days ago the Guardian reported that Dr Richard Budgett, the IOC’s medical and science director, was now claiming that the ‘science had moved on’ and new guidelines would focus on safety as well as fairness.